tubayeezus/CapstoneProject/README.md

 1. **Download the Project Files**:

-   - Download the project files, including the Jupyter Notebook and image dataset, from [GitHub Repository Link](link_to_repository).
+   - Download the project files, including the Jupyter Notebook and image dataset, from https://github.com/tubayeezus/CapstoneProject.git .

 2. **Install Miniconda**: